GLOSSARY @F-L-O-W

 resilience

-– Mike Jay introduced the following definition of
+– Mike Jay introduced the following definition of resilience in CPR for

-Resilience by Design (2006): “Resilience is the
+the Soul: Creating Personal Resilience by Design (2006): “Resilience is

-uncertainty, the motivation to transcend common problems
+motivation to transcend common problems and barriers and to

-in sustainable ways.”
+collaboratively anticipate the future in sustainable ways.”

 [ S ]